 Back to school supplies are all over the place and the beloved plastic pencil box is ever prominent.

 I found these “1/2 size” boxes at the local big box store and was totally floored at what I could do with them.
 Think they are just for holding pens and pencils?
 Not even!
-Here’s a few more ideas to use these little gems!
-And, the small boxes are only $.49, so you might want to grab a couple.
+They can serve as easy access storage for all kinds of things…

 These little boxes hold an entire box of bandaids, some antibacterial cream and a couple of hand wipes.
 Add in a a couple of dollars for an emergency and you’ve got it made!